GalenWong/hothdevpostguide/README.md

 <img width="650" alt="screen shot 2018-02-12 at 11 34 12 pm" src="https://user-images.githubusercontent.com/33505320/36138379-1a005b9c-104e-11e8-8312-a7fe1a8e98b9.png">

 Fill out the description.
 This description will be the first impression that your project gives to the judges.
 Make sure you make it FABULOUS.

+#### Make sure you invite your friend using email in this description so they get credits for the work as well.

 ![image of description](https://user-images.githubusercontent.com/33505320/36138383-1d2b5b64-104e-11e8-8c02-18622d12c2cf.png)